tomhmoses/fun2/files/LectureNotes/files/decidability.lagda.md

 **Counter-example.** We *can't check* equality of functions of type `ℕ → ℕ`, for instance.
 Intuitively, to check that two functions `f` and `g` of this type are equal, we need to check infinitely many cases, namely `f x = g x` for all `x : ℕ`.
 But, we are afraid, intuition is not enough.
 This has to be proved.
 Luckily in our case, [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing) provided the basis to prove that.
 He showed that the [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem) can't be solved by an algorithm in any programming language.
 It follows from this that we can't check whether two such functions `f` and `g` are equal or not using an algorithm.

-The above examples and counter-exasmple show that sometimes we can decide equality with an algorithm, and sometimes we can't.
+The above examples and counter-examples show that sometimes we can decide equality with an algorithm, and sometimes we can't.
 However, for example, the identity type `_≡_` applies to all types, whether they have decidable equality or not, and this is why it is useful.
-We can think about equality, not only in our heads but also in Agda, with worring whether it can be *checked* to be true or not by a computer.
+We can think about equality, not only in our heads but also in Agda, without worring whether it can be *checked* to be true or not by a computer.
 The identity type is not about *checking* equality.
 In fact, equality it is very often not checkable by the computer.
 It is instead about *stating* and *proving* or *disproving* equalities, where the proving and disproving is done by people (the lecturers and the students in this case), by hard, intellingent work.

 ## Decidable propositions